Sam Johnstone: International career

 Johnstone was a part of the victorious England under-17 squad at the 2010 UEFA European Under-17 Championship.
 He made his debut for the England under-19 team against Slovakia in September 2010.

 On 28 May 2013, he was named in the 21-man squad for England under-20s at the 2013 FIFA U-20 World Cup.
 He made his debut on 23 June in England's first match of the tournament, a 2–2 draw with Iraq.
 He played in England's three matches at the tournament as they were eliminated at the group stage.

 On 18 March 2021, Johnstone received his first call-up to the England senior team when he was named in the 26-man squad for their 2022 FIFA World Cup qualifiers against San Marino, Albania and Poland.
 He was named in the 26-man squad for UEFA Euro 2020, along with fellow goalkeepers Jordan Pickford and Dean Henderson, and made his debut on 6 June in England's final pre-tournament friendly, a 1–0 win over Romania at the Riverside Stadium.
-On 1 June, Johnstone was named in the 26-man squad for the rescheduled UEFA Euro 2020.

-Personal life

-Johnstone was born in Preston, Lancashire.
-His father is Glenn Johnstone, a former professional footballer who played in the Football League for Preston North End in the early 1990s.
-His younger brother, Max, joined Manchester United as a youth-team player in September 2016.
-After a year with Sunderland under-23 team, Max joined Scottish club St Johnstone in July 2019.
+Johnstone was not included in England's squad for the 2022 FIFA World Cup but was recalled for the team's UEFA Euro 2024 qualifiers against Malta and North Macedonia in June 2023.
+On 13 October 2023, he made his first international appearance in two years, keeping his fourth clean sheet in four caps as England beat Australia 1–0 at Wembley Stadium.